-The ATN formalism has been well received by the computational linguistics community in the past decade.
-A number of people were working with similar models in the late 60's (see [Thor68] and [Bobr69]), but the idea was crystallized and popularized by the work of William Woods in the early 70's [Wood71].
-The ATN model has been heavily used to represent grammars for question answering systems, speech processing systems, language generation systems, modeling learning and even for processing visual information [Loza77].
-This section will provide a brief introduction to the ATN formalism.
-An excellent introduction to the theory and use of ATN grammars can be found in [Bate79].
+The ATN formalism has been well received by the computational linguistics community in the last five years.
+A number of people were working with similar models in the late 60's, but the idea was crystallized and popularized by Woods in the early 70's [Woods 71].
+ATN models have recently been applied to domains other that the natural language parsing, including generation of natural language [Kay 75], and computer vision research [Lozano 77].

-2.2 The ATN Formalism
+II.2 The ATN Formalism